AkshayPappu/voice-desktop-assistant/README.md

 # 🎙️ Voice Desktop Assistant

-A powerful voice-controlled desktop assistant that helps you manage your calendar, search files, and control your computer using natural language commands.
-Built with modern web technologies and powered by OpenAI's GPT-4.
+Hey there! 👋 This is my personal voice assistant that helps me manage my emails, calendar, and files using natural language.
+It's like having a friendly AI buddy that understands what I say and helps me stay organized.
+Built with modern tech and powered by GPT-4, it's pretty smart!

 ## 🛠️ Tech Stack